 QlikView and Qlik Sense provide enhanced user experience through beautiful and comprehensive data representations and visualizations.
 The two applications have the same technical core: this is the Qlik associative engine.

 QlikView is a tool for situations where users want to prepare business applications or applications created by developers who put a lot of thought into the data model, the layout, the charts, and the formulas; and deliver the applications to end-users who consume the applications.
 This is called Guided Analytics.
 The end-user has total freedom to explore data, select, drill-down and navigate the information, and can this way discover both questions and answers in the data.
+Qlik is a great tool for every data analytics project.

 Figure 2: QlikView representation of monthly sales performance